tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 ### Plasma
 #### What is it?

-Plasma block chains are a chain within a block chain, with state transitions enforced by bonded (time to exit) fraud proofs (block header hashes) submitted on the root chain.
-It enables management of a tiered block chain without a full persistent record of the ledger on the root block chain, and without giving custodial trust to any third party.
+Plasma blockchains are a chain within a blockchain, with state transitions enforced by bonded (time to exit) fraud proofs (block header hashes) submitted on the root chain.
+It enables management of a tiered blockchain without a full persistent record of the ledger on the root blockchain, and without giving custodial trust to any third party.
 The fraud proofs enforce an interactive protocol of rapid fund withdrawals in case of foul play such as block withholding, and in cases where bad actors in a lower-level tier want to commit blocks to the root chain without broadcasting this to the higher-level tiers. [[4]]

 <p align="center"><img src="sources/Plasma-example-01.png" width="750" /></p>

-Plasma is a framework for incentivized and enforced execution of smart contracts, scalable to a significant amount of state updates per second, enabling the root block chain to be able to represent a significant amount of dApps, each employing its own block chain in a tree format. [[4]]
+Plasma is a framework for incentivized and enforced execution of smart contracts, scalable to a significant amount of state updates per second, enabling the root blockchain to be able to represent a significant amount of dApps, each employing its own blockchain in a tree format. [[4]]

-Plasma relies on two key parts, namely reframing all block chain computations into a set of MapReduce functions, and an optional method to do Proof of Stake (PoS) token bonding on top of existing block chains (enforced in an on-chain smart contract).
+Plasma relies on two key parts, namely reframing all blockchain computations into a set of MapReduce functions, and an optional method to do Proof of Stake (PoS) token bonding on top of existing blockchains (enforced in an on-chain smart contract).
 Nakamoto Consensus incentives discourage block withholding or other Byzantine behavior.
-If a chain is Byzantine, it has the option of going to any of its parents (including the root block chain) to continue operation or exit with the current committed state. [[4]]
+If a chain is Byzantine, it has the option of going to any of its parents (including the root blockchain) to continue operation or exit with the current committed state. [[4]]

 <p align="center"><img src="sources/Plasma-example.png" width="750" /></p>